 - It's All About Me: During the third Uncanny Avengers volume, he attempted to claim superiority over the team, stating that he had been an Avenger longer than any of them.
 The Wasp (a founding member) is quick to call him out on this.

-- Jerkass: Quicksilver has been a good guy, bad guy, and in-between, but never stops being an arrogant, self-centered dick.
-This extends to his other incarnations, such as his apperances on the different cartoons and Ultimate X-Men.
+- Jerkass: Quicksilver has been a good guy, bad guy, and in-between, but never stops being an arrogant asshole.
+This extends to his other incarnations, such as his appearances on the different cartoons and Ultimate X-Men.

-- Jerk with a Heart of Gold: Depending on the Writer, Pietro is usually, beneath his jerkassery, a good guy who does anything for his friends.
+- Jerk with a Heart of Gold: Depending on the Writer, Pietro is usually, beneath his jerkassery, a good guy who does anything for his friends and family.

 - For all his flaws, Pietro really does enjoy being a superhero and helping out others although this is something he will not admit openly.
 Aside from his sister, he also greatly cares about The New Men and sees them as an extended family.